sigreen/fis-mft-with-cache/README.md

 ==============================

 1. Provision an Openshift 4.2+ cluster
-2. Execute the following via the CLI: `git clone -b keycloak-cert-fix https://github.com/akoserwal/integreatly-operator`.
-This branch has a fix required for the Keycloak (rhsso) Operator.
+2. Via the CLI, `cd` to the integreatly-operator directory.
 3. Via the CLI, execute the following prerequisite commands:

 ```